To Me, My X-Creators!1 of 13

 And although we limited ourselves to 10 entries, we wanted to honorably mention two others: Rob Liefeld and Fabian Nicieza.
-Although their work on the main X-titles was more limited in nature, it’s hard to deny Liefeld and Niceiza’s impact on Marvel mutantdom taking into account the current popularity of Cable and Deadpool.
+Although their work on the main X-titles was more limited in nature, it’s hard to deny Liefeld and Niceiza’s impact on Marvel mutantdom taking into account the popularity of Cable and Deadpool.

 Between his work on House of M, All-New X-Men, and killing off Professor Xavier in AvX, Bendis demonstrated his ability to weave a mutated story to keep readers’ tongues wagging for years after it hit newsstands.

-Then with All-New X-Men, Bendis changed the make-up of the X-Men fundamentally, by bringing the original five X-Men to the future, where they remain to this day, with several of them existing alongside their modern day counterparts - at least until the story Extermination arrives later this year.
+Then with All-New X-Men, Bendis changed the make-up of the X-Men fundamentally, by bringing the original five X-Men to the future, where they remained for years - though they've since returned to their own time.

 Any list of X-Men creators would be incomplete without mentioning the contributions of Louise Simonson.
 Simonson not only served a long-time editor on a variety of X-books, she also edited Uncanny X-Men during the height of the celebrated Claremont & Byrne run.
 Perhaps what would be most visible of her contributions to the X-Men canon given recent cinematic developments, however, would be characters such as Apocalypse and Archangel – whom she co-created with Jackson Guice – as well as participating in the formation of fan favorite Cable, whom Rob Liefeld designed visually and named.